TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

       :alt: Install Tool in 1-2-3 mode, second step.

 #. *Create a new database for TYPO3 or use an existing empty
-   database.*:
+   database.*

    .. figure:: ../../Images/QuickInstall-3-Database-Selection.png
       :alt: Install Tool in 1-2-3 mode, third step.

 #.
-Enter an username and password for your first admin user.
+Enter a username and password for your first TYPO3 admin user.
 This
    password will also be configured for the Install Tool.
 The "site name" will identify this installation (in the page tree and browser title).